khpf88/Lisa-AI-Voice-Assistant/doc/PRD.md

 *   **Voice Input & Voice Activity Detection (VAD):**
     *   The application shall continuously listen for voice input from the user via the microphone.
+    *   **Dynamic VAD Thresholding:** The application now measures the ambient noise level of the user's environment and dynamically adjusts the VAD energy threshold.
+This results in more reliable speech detection in both quiet and noisy settings.
     *   **Server-side VAD shall be used to detect active speech.** The client will stream audio continuously to the server, which will perform VAD to identify utterances.
 Client-side audio capture now utilizes `AudioWorklet` for improved performance and modern browser compatibility.
 This approach is chosen for robustness and to centralize core logic on the server.
     *   The application shall not require explicit button presses for conversation initiation or continuation.
 *   **Speech-to-Text (STT):**